TANGIBLE TRUTHS: A necklace made of hair for Gudrun

 “The walkabouts.
 The light will stay on” Gudrun replies.
 The walk-a-what?
 I have never heard of the band or the song.
 Have you?
 For a change, my ignorance about the Walkabouts is not a result of my negligence of trendy music trends but rather due to the age difference between Gudrun and I. Gudrun is about 20 years older than I am and listened to the band while traveling the world.
 In the 90’s.
 When they were trendy.

 The reason Gudrun and I talk about her taste in music is the nature of the project the two of us are involved in.
 I’m creating a bespoke piece of jewelry with her hair.
-They were cut off after her first chemotherapy treatment and now the two burgundy braids are wrapped in blue paper and sitting in a box on my desk.
+It was cut off after her first chemotherapy treatment and now the two burgundy braids are wrapped in blue paper and sitting in a box on my desk.
 Discarded but ready to transform into something new, something valuable again.
 Asking her about a song that is currently stuck in her head is one of my questions to approach the difficult task of making an intimate jewelry piece for someone I hardly know.

 This is how we ended up talking about the Walkabouts, this is how I ended up on youtube listening to their hits, playing them one by one while I work.
 It’s not “The lights will stay on” that catches my attention but “Life full of holes”.
 Oxymorons and I have the same intense relationship as a moth has with light.
 I love poetic language and, yes, catchy quotes.